Greta Thunberg Is the Youngest TIME Person of the Year Ever. Here’s How She Made History

-With her selection, 16-year-old climate activist Greta Thunberg becomes the youngest individual ever to be named TIME’s 2019 Person of the Year.
+With her selection in 2019, 16-year-old climate activist Greta Thunberg becomes the youngest individual ever to be named TIME’s Person of the Year.

 While the franchise has a long record of recognizing the power of young people, the editors have never before selected a teenager.
 Before 2019, the previous individual to hold the record for youngest Person of the Year was the first Person of the Year in TIME’s history: 25-year-old Charles Lindbergh, selected as most influential man of 1927.